bfelda/covid-stats/README.md

-# Getting Started with Create React App
+# Getting started with the Covid Data Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+This project allows you to search by country to view Covid-19 statistics for that country, as well as view a top 10 reference list covering statistics of world wide Covid-19 rates.

+## Viewing a countries statistics

+To view a countries statistics, click on the text input and start typing your selected countries name.
+When you see it appear, hit enter and your country will load.
+You will notice the map in the background changes to the country you selected, and the data on the map reflects that country you selected.

+## Manipulating the reference table

+The lower and right section of the website

 ### `npm test`